kuroji-fusky/config/README.md

 # Kuro Utils

-An asort of collection of components from React and Vue, general string manipulation, and Python libraries I've written from scratch and in use for projects I work on!
+An assort of custom Python libraries I've written from scratch and in use for projects I work on